EDHEC ISO works in close collaboration with local housing actors so that you do not need a French guarantor in order to

-Different options are available in Lille & in Nice (student residences, private flats, rooms at private landlords, shared housing…).
+Different options are available in Lille & in Nice, including student residences, studio appartments and flat shares.

-To rent an accommodation in France, it is required to pay a deposit before arrival - usually equivalent to one month rent (2 months maximum).
-The money of the deposit will be kept by the landlord for the whole duration of your lease.
+To rent an accommodation in France, you must pay a deposit before moving in - usually equivalent to one month's rent (two months maximum).
+This deposit will be kept by the landlord during your rental period and part of it may be used in case of any damage to the property, noted during the check-out inventory.

-According to the French law the owner has up to two months to give the deposit back to the student.
+According to the French law, the owner has up to two months maximum to give the deposit back to the student.